yahoo/fetchr/README.md

 );
 ```

-## XHR Response Formatting
+## Response Formatting

-For some applications, there may be a situation where you need to modify an XHR response before it is passed to the client.
+For some applications, there may be a situation where you need to modify the response before it is passed to the client.
 Typically, you would apply your modifications in the service itself.
-However, if you want to modify the XHR responses across many services (i.e. add debug information), then you can use the `responseFormatter` option.
+However, if you need to modify the responses across many services (i.e. add debug information), then you can use the `responseFormatter` option.

 `responseFormatter` is a function that is passed into the `Fetcher.middleware` method.
 It is passed three arguments, the request object, response object and the service response object (i.e. the data returned from your service).
 The `responseFormatter` function can then modify the service response to add additional information.